jandal487/RouteEstimation/README.md

 # Vehicle Route Estimation Using Telematics Data
-This project repository contains the R (Python code is in backup folder) implementation of the route estimation on dummy trip points dataset for learning purposes.
+This project repository contains the R (and Python code is in backup folder) implementation of the route estimation on dummy trip points dataset for learning purposes.
 The code showcases:

 1. Read OpenStreetMaps data, stored in a Postgres database.
 2. Read telematics trippoints data and plot them on the map, as shown in figure below.